isabella232/data-workbench.en-1/help/home/c-get-started/c-analysis-vis/c-path-browsers/c-disp-starts-.md

 ---
 description: You can display the starts and ends of paths in the path browser.
-seo-description: You can display the starts and ends of paths in the path browser.
-seo-title: Display the start and end of paths
 solution: Analytics
 title: Display the start and end of paths
 topic: Data workbench